Thursday, October 26, 2006

 But Intel is not Microsoft, so they don't have quite the audacity to turn a bug into a standard, which is what Microsoft is attempting to do by declaring in Office Open XML (OOXML) that the the year 1900 should be treated as a leap year, in contradiction of the Gregorian Calendar which has been in use almost 500 years.
 (Years divisible by 100 are leap years only if they are also divisible by 400)

 By mandating the perpetuation of this bug, we are asking for trouble.
-Date libraries in modern programming languages like C, C++, Java, Python, Ruby will all calculate dates correctly according to the Gregorian Calendar.
-So any interpretation of dates in OOXML files in these languages will be off by one day unless the author of the software adds their own workaround to their code to account for Excel's bug.
+Date libraries in modern programming languages like C, C++, Java, Python, Ruby all calculate dates correctly according to the Gregorian Calendar.
+So any interpretation of dates in OOXML files in these languages will be off by one day unless the author of the software adds their own workaround to their code to account for Excel’s bug.
 Certainly some will make the “correction” properly, at their own expense.
 But many will not, perhaps because they did not see it deep within the 6,000 page specification.

 Microsoft has taken another approach here.
 Instead of containment, they are propagating the bug even further.
 We need to think beyond Excel and think as well of other applications that work with OOXML data, and other applications that work with those apps and so on, the entire network of data dependencies.
 The mere existence of this bug in a standard will lead to buggy implementations, poor interoperability, and general chaos around dates.
-The contamination of this bug should have been contained within the source code of Excel.
-For this fall-out to leak out, into a specification, then a standard and then into other implementations, contradicting both the civil calendar and every other tool that deals with dates, will pollute the entire ecosystem.
+The fallout of this bug should have been contained within the source code of Excel.
+For this to leak out, into a specification, then a standard and then into other implementations, contradicting both the civil calendar and every other tool that deals with dates, will pollute the entire ecosystem.

 This is bad news.
 Just say no.